 First 24 hours | Sensitive skin and visible injection reactions |

 Recovery varies per person.
-Factors such as skin type, treated area, injection technique, and individual sensitivity can all influence the healing timeline.
+Skin type, treated area, injection depth, product placement and individual sensitivity can all influence the healing timeline.

 Redness and mild swelling generally fade within a few days.
-The small bumps at the injection sites usually disappear within 24 to 72 hours.
-Bruises may take a little longer to fully clear.
+Small papules at the injection sites often disappear within 24 to 72 hours.
+Bruises may take longer to clear.

 Reaction | Usually normal for | Contact a practitioner if |